sonos/torch-to-nnef/docs/examples/nemo_asr/README.md

-# Example using tract to run a simple Nemo ASR model
+# 10. Nemo ASR support

-This example demonstrates how to use the `tract` library to run a simple Nemo ASR (Automatic Speech Recognition) model.
-The model used in this example is a pre-trained ASR model from NVIDIA's Nemo toolkit.

-## Prerequisites
-- Rust programming language installed (https://www.rust-lang.org/tools/install)
+!!! abstract "Goals"

+    At the end of this tutorial you will know:
+    1. :material-toolbox: The basic commands to export your NemoASR model to tract
+    2. :fontawesome-brands-rust: How to create a minimal rust binary that perform wav inference
+    3. :fontawesome-brands-python: How to perform inference with tract from python
+    4. :fontawesome-brands-python: How to evaluate the exported model with WER on standard datasets

+!!! example "Prerequisite"
-- Python installed (for evaluation and instrumentation)
+  - [ ] Python basics

-# Export a Nemo model
+  - [ ] Rust basic knowledge (for the Bonus)
+  - [ ] 15 min to read this page

 To export a Nemo ASR model, you can use the following Python code snippet.
 This code loads a pre-trained ASR model from the Nemo toolkit and exports it to NNEF format.

-Install torch_to_nnef if you haven't already with feature `nemo-tarct`, this will enable the `t2n_export_nemo` command.:
+Install torch_to_nnef if you haven't already with feature `nemo-tract`, this will enable the `t2n_export_nemo` command.:

 ```bash